How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume in a single document to be uploaded in the online application.
 The cover letter should address your specific interest in the position, your advising philosophy and practice, and the skills and experience that directly relate to this position.

 The LSA academic advisor in the Newnan LSA Academic Advising Center plays a pivotal role in the lives of LSA students.
-With the unique opportunity to advise students from orientation through graduation, the LSA advisor motivates and inspires LSA students to explore and synthesize the richness of the liberal arts experience, both inside and outside the classroom.
-The LSA academic advisor is responsible for advising entering students at Summer Orientation, maintaining regular contact with assigned students until graduation, providing accurate information about College procedures, policies, resources, programs, and curriculum, and serving as an informed resource for students.
+With the unique opportunity to sustain an advising relationship with students from orientation through graduation, the LSA advisor motivates and inspires LSA students to explore and synthesize the richness of the liberal arts experience, both inside and outside the classroom.
+The LSA academic advisor is responsible for advising entering students at Summer Orientation, maintaining regular contact with assigned students until graduation, providing accurate information about College procedures, policies, resources, programs, and curriculum, and serving as informed resource for students.
 The advisor’s particular duties include conducting one-on-one appointments and exchanging e-mail with students, monitoring their progress, challenging them to invest fully in curricular and co-curricular opportunities, and contacting and referring students experiencing academic or personal difficulty to the appropriate resource.
-The LSA academic advisor also can develop and present educational workshops and programs and may have the opportunity to co-advise with colleagues in the LSA Opportunity Hub, Career Center or other units on campus.
+The LSA academic advisor also can develop and present educational workshops and programs and may have the opportunity to co-advise with colleagues in the Career Center, LSA Opportunity Hub, or other units on campus.

 The LSA academic advisor serves as a liaison to one or more University of Michigan academic departments, schools, colleges or administrative units and is expected to catalyze discussion and promote cooperation to ensure that student interests are served throughout the University.
 The LSA advisor also serves the Newnan Advising Center through membership on one or more standing committees.